 Sites WITH Lead Service Lines

-Use these WQP report templates to report sampling results to EGLE.
+Most WQP samples results are reported on a water supply’s Monthly Operational Report (MOR).
+Water supplies may also use the following WQP report template to submit sampling results to EGLE.
 Choose the appropriate template based on whether or not your system has corrosion control treatment.

 Distribution System Materials Inventory (DSMI)